 Love granny smith apples?
 You can thank malic acid.
 As stated by Healthnotes, Malic acid is a naturally occurring compound responsible for the sour taste in fruits, particularly apples.
 Like D-ribose, malic acid plays an important role in ATP conversion and metabolism.

 Xylitol is a sugar alcohol, usually derived from corn or birch trees.
-Because of its chemical makeup, xylitol does not break down like regular sugar and is a common substitute sugar used by diabetics or those following a low-carb diet.
+Because of its chemical makeup, xylitol does not break down like regular sugar.

 Xylitol also plays a role in preventing tooth decay, making it a common ingredient in toothpaste and organic chewing gum

 Here arrives the most mysterious ingredient of all: an artificial sweetener.
-Unfortunately, there is no research indicating that sucralose, also known as Splenda, is safe for humans to consume or recommended, despite being a popular sugar substitute among diabetics.
+Unfortunately, there is no research indicating that sucralose, also known as Splenda, is safe for humans to consume or recommended, despite being a popular sugar substitute.

 While further studies are needed, research indicates that sucralose, despite being a zero-calorie sweetener; chemically spikes insulin levels (similar to regular table sugar).